Geek, gamer, writer, graphic artist. Ced's favorite shows and adventures are those that allow him to enjoy the world from his bedroom.

 1. Overheat - Gradius II

 What is it?
 The penultimate high when on the verge of accomplishing something?
-The vague acknowledgment of effort implied by the middle verse?
+The vague acknowledgment of effort implied by the middle verse, as I fly into the heart of an impossibly large space fortress?

-I don't know.
-And I'm not going to wonder about it.
-Instead, I'd invite you to listen to both the original and the remix versions, perhaps when exercising, or when heatedly doing something on your computer.
+I don't know, and I'm not going to wonder about it.
+Instead, I'd just invite you to listen to both the original and the remix versions, perhaps when exercising, or when heatedly doing something on your computer.

 If you experience the same sort of high that I always get, please do tell me about it.
 I hope too that from this, Overheat will become your favorite “get-it-done” Gradius soundtrack as well.